Technical Support Policies

 - Be considerate of others using the lab.
 Clean up after yourself.

 - Do not abuse the computer, keyboard or mouse.

-- Write your name on your floppy or USB memory device.
+- Write your name on your USB memory device (thumb drive).
 We find a lot of storage devices that look alike.
 Make sure that you can identify the work on the storage device.

 - Back up your work frequently.
 This will save a lot of time and frustration if the system crashes while you are working.
 Save and save often!

 - Make back-ups of your memory devices periodically.
 Devices sometimes go bad for no apparent reason.